adap/flower/baselines/fedwav2vec2/README.md

 # if you have a large GPU (32GB+) you migth want to fit two per GPU
 python -m fedwav2vec2.main client_resources.num_gpus=0.5
 ```

+When running the experiment, a structure of directories `<date>/<time>` will be created by Hydra.
+Inside you'll find a directory for each client (where their log is recorded).
+Another directory at the same level `<date>/<time>server` is created where the server log is recorded.
+For this baseline the metric of interes it the Word Error Rate (`WER`) which is logged in `train_log.txt` at the end of each round.

 ## Expected Results